fttlov/JCAdvance/README.md

 b) change DeviceName: Value 'Auto' is a sort of 'smart filter' to block gamepads — which, of course, isn't actually smart.
 But you can try entering the name of your Wheel/pedals yourself.
 Open cmd - joy.cpl - Enter and type the exact name of your steering wheel\pedals in place of 'Auto'.<br>
 I have old "Logitech Wingman" wheel" and testing pedals to triggers axis for them.

-## If you’d like to explore all the features like Sony Touchpad And Nintendo Home\Capture hotkeys, changing profiles please and others - visit https://github.com/r57zone/DSAdvance
+## If you’d like to explore all the features like Sony Touchpad And Nintendo Home\Capture hotkeys, changing profiles and others - visit https://github.com/r57zone/DSAdvance

 ## Credits
 * Sony and Nintendo for the most advanced gamepads and investment in innovation, and for driving innovation in games.